-The following sub-topics are studied for each subject:

-Business activity

-The role of business enterprise and entrepreneurship

-Business planning

-Business ownership

-Business aims and objectives

-Stakeholders in business

-Business growth

-Marketing

-The role of marketing Market research

-Market research

-Market segmentation

-The marketing mix

-People

-The role of human resources

-Organisational structures and different ways of working

-Communication in business

-Recruitment and selection

-Motivation and retention

-Training and development

-Employment law

-YEAR 11 - BUSINESS UNIT 2

-The following sub-topics are studied for each subject:
+YEAR 11 - BUSINESS UNIT 2 The following sub-topics are studied for each subject:

 Operations

-Production processes

-Quality of goods and services

-The sales process and customer service
+Production processes Quality of goods and services The sales process and customer service Consumer law Business location Working with suppliers

-Consumer law

-Business location

-Working with suppliers

 Finance

-The role of the finance function

-Sources of finance

-Revenue, costs, profit and loss
+The role of the finance function Sources of finance Revenue, costs, profit and loss Break-even Cash and cash flow

-Break-even

-Cash and cash flow

 Influences on business

-Ethical and environmental considerations

-The economic climate
+Ethical and environmental considerations The economic climate Globalisation

-Globalisation

 The interdependent nature of business

+ASSESSMENT

-ASSESSMENT THERE IS NO NON-EXAMINATION ASSESSMENT.
+THERE IS NO NON-EXAMINATION ASSESSMENT.

 The entire course is assessed externally through written examinations.
-Two $1\frac{1}{2}$ hour papers are taken at the end of Year 11.
+Two 11⁄2 hour papers are taken at the end of Year 11.
 Each paper is worth 80 marks - 50% of final grade.
 Students are awarded a Grade 9-1, on the successful completion of the two year GCSE course.

 OCR LEVEL 1/2 CAMBRIDGE NATIONAL CERTIFICATE IN CHILD DEVELOPMENT

+(603/711/6)

 WHY STUDY CHILD DEVELOPMENT?

 This course leads to a Level 1 and Level 2 Technical Award.
 At the end of the course, students are awarded P1 Pass, M1 Merit, D1 Distinction, P2 Pass, M2 Merit, D2 Distinction, L2 Distinction (2), depending on the quality of the portfolio and examination result.

-Students may be interested in this if they want an engaging qualification where they will use their learning in practical, real-life situations, such as:

-- Preparing a feed or meal for a child - Choosing suitable equipment to use in a childcare setting - Planning suitable play activities - Helping to prevent accidents in a childcare setting

-The students sit ONE exam (one hour and 15 minutes) in Year 11 and it counts for 40% of the final grade.
+Students may be interested in this if they want an engaging qualification where they will use their learning in practical, real-life situations, such as: - Preparing a feed or meal for a child - Choosing suitable equipment to use in a childcare setting - Planning suitable play activities - Helping to prevent accidents in a childcare setting ASSESSMENT The students sit ONE exam (one hour and 15 minutes) in Year 11 and it counts for 40% of the final grade.
 The remainder of the marks come from 2 coursework folders of tasks completed in class under supervised conditions.

-The course is divided into three units.
+COURSE CONTENT The course is divided into three units.

-Unit R057

-Health and well-being for child development

-Students will learn about the importance of pre-conception health and reproduction, antenatal care and preparation for birth.
+Unit R057- Exam Health and Well-Being for Child Development Students will learn about the importance of pre-conception health and reproduction, antenatal care and preparation for birth.
 Students also learn about postnatal care and the conditions in which a child can thrive.

-Unit R058

-Create a safe environment and understand the nutritional needs of children from birth to five years.

-This is assessed by a set assignment.
+Unit R058 - Coursework Plan to create a safe environment and understand the nutritional needs of children from birth to five years This is assessed by a set assignment.
 In this unit students will learn how to create a safe environment for children from birth to five years in childcare settings.
 They will research and choose equipment that is suitable and safe for use and will learn about children's nutrition and dietary needs.

-Unit R059

-Understand the development of a child from one to five years.

-This is assessed by a set assignment.
+Unit R059 - Coursework The Expected Developmental Norms from One to Five Years This is assessed by a set assignment.
 In this unit students will learn the physical, intellectual and social developmental norms for children from one to five years.
 They will understand the importance of creating plans and providing different play activities to support children in their development.

-STRENGTHS OF THE CHILD DEVELOPMENT COURSE

-- 50% assessed through project work/non-examination assessment coursework. - Topics are interesting and practical. - External visitors are welcomed in every half term or so eg: mother with her baby talking about reusable/washable nappies; mother with her baby talking about nursery as a childcare option; pregnant woman talking about equipment choices and preparation for birth.
+STRENGTHS OF THE CHILD DEVELOPMENT COURSE - 60% assessed through project work/non-examination assessment coursework. - Topics are interesting and practical. - External visitors are welcomed in every half term or so eg: mother with her baby talking about reusable/washable nappies; mother with her baby talking about nursery as a childcare option; pregnant woman talking about equipment choices and preparation for birth.
+PROGRESSION Many students continue their studies into the 6th Form and complete a T-level 3 Child Care course, which leads to employment in a nursery, a pre-school or as a nanny.

-PROGRESSION

-Many students continue their studies into the 6th Form and complete a Level 3 Child Care course, which leads to employment in a nursery, a pre-school or as a nanny.
 The Level 3 also offers progression to university to study a subject such as primary teaching.

-CITIZENSHIP & POLITICS

-(EDEXCEL LEVEL 1/LEVEL 2 1CSo)

-WHY STUDY GCSE CITIZENSHIP & POLITICS?
+CITIZENSHIP & POLITICS (EDEXCEL LEVEL 1/LEVEL 2 1CS0) WHY STUDY GCSE CITIZENSHIP & POLITICS?